 Brian is a mix of engineer, storyteller and designer who invariably draws on aspects of all three when designing human-centred product or service experiences, or new organisational structures or capabilities.
 He likes to work with smart, passionate people and organisations that are courageous enough to embrace design and its potential to shape their thinking.

 Lucy is a neurodivergent human, a founder, and an award-winning Senior Creative.
 Over the past 20 years, she has worked at some of London’s best-known agencies, on a variety of brands and channels.
 She brings to the table the ability to think big, fast and deeply, turning insights into culturally relevant ideas and experiences.
 In March 2018 Lucy founded The future is ND, a network for neurodivergents working in the creative and tech industries.
 This platform aims to make visible and empower this usually hidden minority group.
 She continues to organise evenings of talks where speakers share their unique journeys through adversity to success.

 Scott is a creative with an unconventional background.
 Law degree, MA in philosophy – and then media strategy.
 Wanting more than a PowerPoint as a work end-point, he started devising content and executions.
 As these initiatives caught fire, his role changed.
 He became UMs first European Creative Director and led the agency’s content practice across the region.
 Under Scott’s watch, UM was voted ‘most creative media agency’ in a WARC client survey.
-Scott looks to combine ad tech, data and media to connect in a new and different ways, and has produced award winning work every year for the past ten years.
+Scott looks to combine ad tech, data and media to connect in a new and different ways, and has produced major award winning work every year for the past ten years.

 Nikita is a passionate and dedicated Product Evangelist.
 She started her career in South Africa as a Business Analyst.
 If you need someone who’s a qualified rocket scientist with crazy attention to detail look no further.
 She’s truly an advocate for transparent communication with stakeholders, and for working hands-on with tech, data and design to build amazing products.